pace-neutrons/Horace/documentation/user_docs/docs/manual/Parallel.rst

 Slurm Jobs
 ==========

-When running on clusters, it is possible to automatically submit jobs to the slurm queue to be run in parallel across the cluster.
+When running on Slurm-managed clusters, it is possible to automatically submit jobs to the Slurm queue to be run in parallel across the cluster.
 This will attempt to request the number of nodes required to run the selected number of parallel workers and associated threads, however, if you are using a cluster which requires non-standard options such as billing accounts and or non-default queues specifying, it is possible to issue extra commands through the ``slurm_commands`` variable accessible via the ``parallel_config`` object.
 This is a ``containers.Map`` object, and will only store the latest set commands.

 ::

    new_commands = containers.Map({'-A' '-p'}, {'account' 'partition'});
    pc = parallel_config();
-   pc.slurm_commands = [];                                       % Delete existing slurm commands
+   pc.slurm_commands = [];                                       % Delete existing Slurm commands
    pc.slurm_commands = new_commands;                             % Set new map
    pc.slurm_commands = '-A account -p=partition'                 % Set as char
    pc.slurm_commands = {'-A' 'account' '-p' 'partition'}         % Set as cellstr of commands (must be in pairs)